The European market potential for fresh blueberries

 United Kingdom: market leader in blueberry consumption

 Berries, including blueberries, have the biggest share in the fruit production of the United Kingdom.
 But campaigns such as Love Fresh Berries promote berries year-round.
-Blueberries are relatively new but they have become very popular as a superfood or snack fruit.
+Blueberries are relatively new, but they have become very popular as a superfood or snack fruit.
 They are often used as an ingredient, for example in porridge, drinks and muffins.
 Blueberries are available in packages of multiple sizes.

-Slow domestic production and less favourable trade relations with the EU have opened the doors for alternative suppliers with a similar supply window, such as Morocco.
-Import from Morocco increased fivefold between 2020 and 2021, to a volume of 8,100 tonnes.
+The average annual consumption reached an estimated 1kg per capita.
+This makes it one of the largest, but also one of the most mature markets for blueberries in Europe.
+Slow domestic production and less favourable trade relations with the EU have opened doors for alternative suppliers with a similar supply window, such as Morocco.
+Imports from Morocco increased fourfold between 2019 and 2023, to a volume of 11,192 tonnes.

 Spain: new opportunities for Moroccan suppliers

-Spain is mainly focused on a seasonal supply with a peak from April until June.
+Spain focuses on a seasonal supply with a peak from April until June.
 But the introduction of early varieties can bring Spain onto the market as early as next February.
-During this period Spain exports most of its production but also imports blueberries from Morocco.
-Morocco puts competitive pressure on Spanish growers and is responsible for 75% of Spain’s import volume of 35,000 tonnes.
-Some of the Spanish companies have extended their season and improved their competitiveness by integrating with growers or investing in cultivation projects in Morocco.
-At the same time local production continued to grow to 61,000 tonnes in 2021.
-The concentrated period of a strong supply from Spain, Morocco and Portugal often results in lower trade prices.
+During this period Spain exports most of its production but also imports from Morocco.
+While Morocco puts competitive pressure on Spanish growers, some Spanish companies have extended their season and improved their competitiveness by integrating with growers or investing in projects in Morocco.
+Moroccan exporters can partner up with Spanish investors to grow together and expand their reach.

 Tip: